A basic box style solar oven is quite easy to make. The power supply is already there and the only connection problems are called ‘clouds’.

 There are two schools of thought about the inside of the box.
 The one I subscribe to likes a lot of reflective material to reflect the sunlight and heat t onto the pot.
 The other school likes dark, heat absorbing materials that will capture heat and radiate it so that the cooking pot will be heated.

 You can also add reflector panels made from any reflective surface to bounce more light and heat into the box.
 Reflective insulation such as those car windscreen sun shades can help improve the ability of the box to retain heat too.
 I added one to the bottom of our cooker.

 As an experiment, at the end of last summer, I fitted a small fan inside the box.
 This recirculates the air inside of the box and, I hope, contributes to more even heating of the pot.
 I added a raised wire tray to allow air flow underneath (a part of the pot that doesn’t get directly heated in some designs).
 Its only recently that I’ve started using the cooker this Summer, so haven’t got any comparison figures yet.

 The fan is powered by an old solar panel of the type that sits on car dashboards to keep the battery charged.
 It is directly wired to the fan so that the fan only blows when the sun is shining and blows more as the sun gets brighter.

 Now for the cooking vessel, or pot.
 Obviously, we need something that can absorb heat and transfer it to the food.
-Thick glass, stonewear or metal will do the job.
+Thick glass, stone-wear or metal will do the job nicely.
 A darker coloured material is also more effective than a shiny one.
 The vessel should have a lid too, to keep the heat in.
-I’m looking for some of the really old heavy enamel camping pots that I remember from my youth.
+I like those really old heavy enamel camping pots that you get from camping stores.
 Cast iron works too, but it has to be really well prepared.